ACE-Merging: Data-Free Model Merging with Adaptive Covariance Estimation: Computational Complexity and Practical Overhead

-\item As \(k_{\mathrm{frac}}\to 1\), the correction uses all singular vectors, producing a full-rank spectral adjustment whose singular values are replaced by their mean.
-This yields a \emph{uniform spectral correction} added to \(W_0\), rather than a full isotropization. \end{itemize}
+\item As $k_{\mathrm{frac}} \to 1$, the refinement spans the full singular basis, producing a full-rank spectral correction whose selected singular values are replaced by their mean.
+This yields a \emph{uniformized spectral correction} rather than a full isotropization of the merged weight. \end{itemize}

-Thus, \(k_{\mathrm{frac}}\) provides a continuous control over how much shared spectral structure is reintroduced after the adaptive merging step.
+Importantly, the purpose of $k_{\mathrm{frac}}$ is not to introduce an arbitrary post-hoc modification, but to control how strongly the method corrects the spectral collapse observed in the preliminary solution $\bar W_{\mathrm{pre}}$.
+As clarified in the rebuttal, the motivation is explicitly \emph{pre-refinement}: Fig.~2 shows that $\bar W_{\mathrm{pre}}$ already captures the correct dominant subspace, but exhibits an abnormally collapsed spectrum relative to the expert models.
+Spectral refinement is therefore a targeted correction that restores a healthier spectral profile while preserving the dominant directions, rather than a circular justification based on the final merged model.

+Consistent with this interpretation, the rebuttal also notes that $k_{\mathrm{frac}}=0.3$ is used as a fixed default across all experiments, and that moderate changes in $k_{\mathrm{frac}}$ lead to only minor performance variation.

+\paragraph{Summary.} These limiting regimes clarify how \acem\ interpolates between simpler and more structured merging rules: \begin{itemize} \item strong isotropic regularization recovers simple averaging or energy-weighted averaging; \item $\gamma_{\mathrm{thresh}}$ controls whether heterogeneity-aware normalization and refinement are activated; \item $k_{\mathrm{frac}}$ controls the strength of the targeted spectral correction applied to $\bar W_{\mathrm{pre}}$. \end{itemize} Together, these observations show that the hyperparameters of \acem\ have clear functional interpretations, while the practical defaults remain fixed and robust across architectures and modalities.